phase2/outrigger-docs/docs/project-setup/filesystem-sync.md

 of your project folder.
 You will see a progress indicator that will let you know when the initial sync is finished and things are ready to use.

-!!! important "Workflow Change for -using Projects"
+!!! important "Workflow Change for Unison-using Projects"
     Projects that use this file syncing approach will require execution of this command as a new step before any other docker commands can be run.

 ### Cleaning up